danforthcenter/plantcv/docs/pipeline_parallel.md

 * -w is the --writeimg option, if True will write output images. default= False
 * -c is the --create option to overwrite an json database if it exists, if you are creating a new database or appending to database, do NOT add the -c flag
 * -o is the --other_args option, used to pass non-standard options to the workflow script.
 Must take the form `--other_args="--option1 value1 --option2 value2"`
+* -z is the --cleanup option, this will remove the temporary job directory

 #### If running as a command in a shell script